Truthful Interval Covering: The Setting

 Finally, observe that, since any $k$-th ordered statistic mechanism is truthful, any convex combination of such mechanisms is universally truthful by definition. \end{proof}

-Before we proceed with the design of truthful mechanisms, we state and prove the following statement, which establishes that the purely algorithmic version of the problem, without any regard to agent incentives, can be solved in polynomial time.
+Before we proceed with the design of truthful mechanisms, we state and prove the following statement, which establishes that the purely algorithmic version of the problem, without any regard to agent incentives, can be solved in polynomial time with respect to the social cost and the max cost.
 We refer to this problem as the {\sc Interval Covering Problem}.

-\begin{theorem} The social cost-minimizing position for the covering interval in the {\sc Interval Covering Problem} can be computed in linear time. \end{theorem}
+\begin{theorem} The social cost-minimizing position and the max cost-minimizing position for the covering interval in the {\sc Interval Covering Problem} can be computed in linear time. \end{theorem}

-\begin{proof} Let $S$ be the set of left and right endpoints of the intervals of all agents.
-We will prove that the social-cost minimizing position of the covering interval starts or ends at a point in $S$.
+\begin{proof} For the social cost, let $S$ be the set of left and right endpoints of the intervals of all agents.
+We will prove that the social cost-minimizing position of the covering interval starts or ends at a point in $S$.
 From that, it follows that the optimal covering interval can be computed in linear time by simply checking all the points of $S$.
 Suppose that there is an instance in which the optimal position of the covering interval does not start or end at some point of $S$.
 Let $L$ and $R$ be the sets of agents whose rightmost and leftmost endpoints are covered by this interval, respectively; so any agent of $L$ starts before the interval, any agent of $R$ starts after the interval, and all of them have positive intersection with the interval.
 Clearly, either $|L| \geq |R|$ or $|R|>|L|$.
 If $|L| \geq |R|$, we can shift the interval towards the left until we meet the rightmost endpoint of one of the agents in $L$.
 As we do this, the social cost decreases due to increasing the intersection with the agents of $L$ at least as much as it increases due to decreasing the intersection with the agents of $R$, and thus the this new interval must also be optimal.
-The case $|R| > |L|$ is similar with the only difference that the interval can be moved towards the right. \end{proof}
+The case $|R| > |L|$ is similar with the only difference that the interval can be moved towards the right.

+For the max cost, the max cost-minimizing position of the covering interval is $(s_\ell+s_r)/2$, where $s_\ell$ and $s_r$ are the starting positions of the leftmost and the rightmost agent intervals.
+Clearly, if the optimal interval starts at some position smaller than $s_\ell$ or larger than $s_r$, then the interval that starts at exactly $s_\ell$ or exactly $s_r$, respectively, leads to at most the same max cost and is thus optimal as well.
+Now, suppose that the optimal interval starts at a position $(s_\ell+s_r)/2 + x$ for some $x > 0$; the case $x<0$ is symmetric.
+Then, the max cost is equal to the cost of the leftmost agent, which is equal to $\min\{ 1, (s_r-s_\ell)+x\}$.
+Consequently, the cost is minimized for $x=0$. \end{proof}